A2Amir/COVID-19-Data-Dashboard/README.md

       sudo snap install --classic heroku

- then check the installation with the command:
+  Then check the installation with the command:

       heroku —-version

-7.log into heroku with the following comman
+7. log into heroku with the following comman

        heroku login

-  Heroku asks for your account email address and password, which you type into the terminal and press enter.
+ * Heroku asks for your account email address and password, which you type into the terminal and press enter.

 8. The next steps involved some housekeeping:

-*	remove app.run() from covid19.py
+*	Remove app.run() from covid19.py
-*	type **cd web_app** into the Terminal so that you are inside the folder with your web app code
+*	Type **cd web_app** into the Terminal so that you are inside the folder with your web app code

 9. Then create a proc file, which tells Heroku what to do when starting your web app:

         touch Procfile